eternalstorms/NSBeginAlertSheet-using-Blocks/README.md

     void ESSBeginInformationalAlertSheet(...)
     void ESSBeginCriticalAlertSheet(...)

-These three functions are basically the same as their NSBegin*AlertSheet(...) counterparts, only that they use blocks for callbacks, not @selectors.
+These three functions are basically the same as their `NSBegin*AlertSheet(...)` counterparts, only that they use blocks for callbacks, not `@selectors`.

 You might notice that the NSBegin*AlertSheet functions are declared in the header of the NSPanel class.
-But since ESSBegin*AlertSheet builds on NSBegin*AlertSheet, it still uses the @selector callbacks to do its stuff which needs an instance of a class, and NSApplication is the perfect place for that, since any cocoa app has an instance of it.
+But since `ESSBegin*AlertSheet` builds on `NSBegin*AlertSheet`, it still uses the `@selector` callbacks to do its stuff which needs an instance of a class, and `NSApplication` is the perfect place for that, since any Cocoa app has an instance of it.

 ## First, the License Agreement